stionic/halanews-document/docs/getting-started-installation.md

 1. `cd Sources`

-1. Run the Node modules initialization script `npm install`
+1. Run the Node modules initialization script `npm install`.

 ![](/halanews-document/docs/assets/node-modules-install.png)

+* Ignore all `WARN` and NEVER run audit fix if you dont know what it is.

 ## Verifying Installation

 After installation process you need check and verify that all working fine by run `ionic info`

+(Version information maybe different, higher no problems)

 ![](/halanews-document/docs/assets/verifying-installation.png)